 11 | Automate your finances

 Automating your bill-paying by setting up a monthly direct debit will not only save you time opening bills, scheduling reminders, and physically paying bills, it will also free up head space to stop thinking about when payments are due.
-You should definitely still keep track of how your finances are travelling, but not having to think about this step can be a huge time-saver.
+You should definitely still keep track of how your finances are traveling, but not having to think about this step can be a huge time-saver.

 Related Post: Are you ready to get your finances organised?